cloudfoundry/garden-ci-artifacts-release/README.md

-# garden-ci-artefacts-release
+# garden-ci-artifacts-release

-A BOSH release containing various artefacts for use in garden CI environments.
+A BOSH release containing various artifacts for use in garden CI environments.